 3. Court Hearing & Judgment

 Sometimes, though, the tenant may choose to fight the eviction.
-The tenant may allege any of the following:
+According to local or federal rules, the tenant may allege any of the following:

 You are discriminating against them.
 The Texas Fair Housing rules prohibit any form of discrimination on housing-related matters.
 The protected classes include religion, sex, color, race, familial status, national origin, and disability.